Genez-io/genez-io.github.io/content/posts/getting_started.md

 ```

-This command deploys your classes and automatically creates a SDK in the client folder that you can use in the frontend application.
+This command deploys your classes and automatically creates an SDK in the client folder that you can use in the frontend application.
+It also deployes the frontend application to the genezio's CDN and gives you a subdomain for your application.

 The SDK is basically calling the deployed code using JSON-RPC standard.